How to write a business plan for a craft beer bar?

 With all the necessary information at hand, you are ready to begin crafting your business plan and developing your financial forecast.

-The financial forecast of your beer bar's business plan will enable you to assess the growth, profitability, funding requirements, and cash generation potential of your business in the coming years.
+The financial forecast of your craft beer bar's business plan will enable you to assess the growth, profitability, funding requirements, and cash generation potential of your business in the coming years.

 - The profit and loss (P&L) statement,